- Virtual Consultations Available

 - (210) 616-9800

 To be considered a hostile work environment, the behavior must be severe or pervasive enough to change the conditions of the work.
-Such harassing behavior may involve derogatory comments, hateful speech, inappropriate language or jokes, direct insults, or any other form of hostile behavior.
+Such harassing behavior may involve derogatory comments, hateful speech, inappropriate language or jokes, direct insults, or any behavior that negatively impacts a work environment.

 If you feel harassed on the job because you belong to a protected class, get in touch with our legal team today.
-We offer lawyers specialized in hostile work environment laws that can help address your grievances and protect your rights.
-Call 210-361-8043.
+Our San Antonio hostile work lawyers focus on Texas laws that can help address your grievances and protect your rights.

-Workplace hostility can be of a minor or severe level.
-There are many different types of workplace harassment, but all forms involve some sort of unwanted and unwelcome behavior that makes the victim feel intimidated, insulted, or humiliated.
+Workplace hostility can range from minor to extreme, but all forms involve some form of unwanted and unwelcome behavior that can make the victim feel intimidated, insulted, or humiliated.

 Protected class status extends to people of a certain race, national origin, age, gender identity, sexual orientation, disability, or religion.